-The Board has determined that the optimal Board size is 7 Directors (current size).
-The Board continues to recognise the importance of gender diversity and is committed to appoint a female Director to the Board, at the next available opportunity.
+The Board has determined that the optimal Board size is seven Directors (current size).
+The Board continues to recognise the importance of gender diversity and is committed to appointing a female Director to the Board at the next available opportunity.